-- benefits office that gave you the original benefit decision will reconsider it you'll get a 'mandatory reconsideration notice' telling you whether they've changed the decision.
-It'll explain the reasons for that decision and the evidence it was based on. - Your benefit may increase, decrease, stop or stay the same following Mandatory Reconsideration. - Personal Independence Payment Decision
+- The benefits office that gave you the original benefit decision will reconsider it you'll get a 'mandatory reconsideration notice' telling you whether they've changed the decision.
+It'll explain the reasons for that decision and the evidence it was based on. - Your benefit may increase, decrease, stop or stay the same following Mandatory Reconsideration.

-Dear

-Thank you for your request to have your Personal independence Payment claim looked at again.
-I have reconsidered the disclaim dated.
-May 2016.

-The looked again at the facts and evidence we used to make the original decision.
-The also obsisteded the points you've nised and any new information provided.

-After careful consideration of all the information, the been smaller to change the original decision.
-If you'd like to discuss your decision, please contact us on the telephone number shown on the front page of this latter.
-A textphone is available for people who don't speak or hear clearly.
-You may like to contact a local support organization who can provide independent help and support.
-You can find their details online, at your local library or in the telephone directory.

-What happens next

-If you still disagree with this decision, you have the right to appeal to an independent intrunal so that a hearing can take place where a orbitant will not out your case again.
-If you want to appeal, you have one month from the date of this letter to do so.

-Her Majesty's Courts and Tribunals Service is the government department which arranges independent hourings for appeals and you must send your appeal direct to them.

-• If the DWP reverse their original decision, your benefits arrears will be backdated.
+Personal Independence Payment

+- Your Personal Independence Payment Decision - Dear - again.
+I have reconsidered the decision dated May 2016. - considered the points you've raised and any new information provided. - decision.
+If yourd like to discuss your decision, please contact us on the telephone number shown on the frace page of the letter.
+A texphone is available for people who don't speak or hear clearly.
+You may like to contact a local support regarisation who can provide independent help and even if the online the doctacts come regarisation who can provide independent help and even if the online the doctacts come regarisation who can provide independent help and even if the online the doctacts come regarisation who can provide independent help and even if the online the doctacts come regarisation who can provide independent help and even if the online the doctacts come regarisation who can provide independent help and the online terms of terms of the online terms of the online terms of term - What happens next If you still disagrise with this decision, you have the right to appeal to an independent tribunal - If you are designed, which are seen and in you have the right to appear to an independent internal through a that a heating can take place where a through will look any your case again.
+If you want to appear, you have one month from the date of this letter to do so. - In Majesty's Courts and Tribunals Service is the government department which arrange sependent hearings for appeals and you must send your appeal direct to them. - If the DWP reverse their original decision, your benefits arrears will be backdated.